IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

 # Litecoin RAG Chat

 ## Project Overview
-A RAG (Retrieval-Augmented Generation) Chatbot for Litecoin users is an AI-powered conversational tool that provides real-time, accurate answers about Litecoin by retrieving relevant data from verified sources.
-It aims to solve the problem of misinformation and scattered resources by offering a centralized, reliable way for users to access Litecoin-related information, such as transactions, wallet management, and market insights.
+A RAG (Retrieval-Augmented Generation) Chatbot for Litecoin users is an AI-powered conversational tool that provides real-time, accurate answers about Litecoin.
+Its core strength lies in retrieving relevant data from a **human-vetted, curated knowledge base**, ensuring high accuracy and reliability.
+It aims to solve the problem of misinformation and scattered resources by offering a centralized, trustworthy way for users to access Litecoin-related information, such as transactions, wallet management, and market insights.
 This will enhance user experience and foster greater adoption of Litecoin.

 **Target Users/Audience:** Litecoin users (novice and experienced), Cryptocurrency enthusiasts, Developers building on Litecoin, Potential adopters seeking reliable information about Litecoin’s features, transactions, or market trends.